Speak like a Pirate

 - Use old sheets for sails

-- Creativitiy and fun are the most important part of the parade.
+- Creativity and fun are the most important part of the parade

 We have photos of some events on our Facebook page.
 We can't wait to see you!